 Protocol Identification is the first step for script recording.
-For creating a script you should know the technology/platform of the application on which it is built-up.
+For creating a script you should know the technology/platform of the application on which it is built.
 If you do not know then get these details from the application architecture or developer.
 Previously, VuGen had a feature called ‘Protocol Advisor’ to identify the supportive protocol but Micro Focus had discontinued it.
-Therefore you need to gather protocol related information by yourself and choose the correct one.
+Therefore you need to gather protocol-related information by yourself and choose the correct one.

 Sometimes you need to select multiple protocols to record the application which depends on the nature of the application.
 The list of protocols is available here.

 As mentioned above, the biggest advantage of LoadRunner is that it has a recording feature which covers 80%-90% of protocols and saves the time and effort of a performance tester to write manual code.
 In some cases, you have to write the custom code but those are some simple logic.

 After the selection of the correct protocol, you can start script recording by simply navigating the web pages as per business flow.
 You can stop the recording once the flow is completed.
 VuGen takes some time to scan the recording logs and generate the script.